Canon Inc.: Digital copiers

 Canon's largest division in terms of revenue is its multifunction copier division.
 Canon distributes its consumer and home office imageCLASS line though retail outlets and professional-grade imageRUNNER series through subsidiary Canon Solutions America and independent distributors.
 The professional-grade series ranges from small table tops to large digital presses.

 Scanners

-Canon manufactures a wide range of flatbed scanners, film scanners and document scanners for home and business use, including the Canon Canoscan 8800F.
-Some of its scanners employs LED inDirect Exposure (LiDE) technology, such that USB port is sufficient to power the scanner, and no additional power is required.
+Canon manufactures a wide range of flatbed scanners, film scanners and document scanners for home and business use, including the Canon CanoScan 8800F.
+Some of its scanners employ LED inDirect Exposure (LiDE) technology, such that USB port is sufficient to power the scanner, and no additional power is required.

 Current printers use the proprietary BJNP protocol (USB over IP port 8611).

 Calculators

 Canon produced a range of calculators in various applications, including handheld calculators, desktop calculators, printing calculators and scientific calculators.
 One model was the 1964 Canola 130.
 It had 13 digits, a result of marketing research.
 The reason for the odd number of figures was based on selling it to the Japanese central bank.
 Given the low value of the Japanese Yen, 13 digits was a requirement of the banks.

 The calculator was built by germanium transistors and the display was a light pipe which gave an odd format.